 5. Real estate agents err on the optimistic side – realtors might try to sell homes at asking prices that are too high because realtors do not want to lose money.
 Even though realtors will usually find buyers who can afford these numbers eventually, real estate companies like their realtors to be realistic and level-headed about pricing since this is what they are ultimately selling – real estate.

-The next time you are about to list your home for sale, consider these five reasons why it may be overpriced.
+The next time you are about to list your home for sale in Erin, Ontario, consider these five reasons why it may be overpriced.
 If the market is not where you want it to be right now or if buyers are hesitant because of how much they think a house should cost in this area, then take some time to rethink how you value your property and what price will get people through the front door.
 It is always wise to do an appraisal before making any major changes like lowering prices so that you can make informed decisions rather than guesses based on emotions or assumptions.